Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 9. Please summarise the requirements for scientific data indicated in advertisements.
 Are there any restrictions on the data on which the promotional claims are based (data on file, retrospective analyses, such as subgroup analyses or meta-analyses etc.)?

 As noted above, under the Code, all marketing materials must be accurate, balanced, impartial, objective and complete, based on a recent assessment of the medical research/evidence.
 It must not be misleading through distorted information, exaggeration, unjustified focus, omission or in other ways.
-The words “safe” or “effective” shall not be used and particular attention shall be given to basic information on the safety of the product, such as contraindications, precautions and side effects.
+The words “safe” or “effective” shall not be used without restriction and particular attention shall be given to basic information on the safety of the product, such as contraindications, precautions and side effects.

 In that context, the Code requires that scientific data used in advertising/marketing must be approved by MOHAP and that it be balanced and accurate.
 For example, scientific data from the findings of a study may only be quoted if data from another valid, clinically relevant scientific study which contradicts or questions the data of such findings is also published.
 Study data shall also not be cited or published which might give the recipient a false or misleading impression about the nature, scope, outcome, application or importance of the study, and data from animal testing shall not be cited if it might give a distorted impression of the application to humans.